philmar1/Deep-Dream/README.md

 # Deep Dreams and Adverserial Examples
-School lab that aimed to make familiar with the Deep Dreams using Keras for Convolution Neural Networks
+School lab that aimed to make familiar with the Deep Dreams and Adversarial Examples using Keras for Convolution Neural Networks.
+The structure of the code was written by professor Alasdair Newson from Telecom ParisTech, students had to fill parts between BEGIN STUDENT CODE and END STUDENT CODE.
+This project was done during the time of the school lab session.